Thank you for your interest

 We first drain the water out of the piping system and then run dry heated air through the pipes to ensure the removal of the moisture in the pipes.
 We then sandblast them clean removing all of the corrosion built up and create an anchor tooth for the epoxy to adhere to.
 Once the pipe is fully cleaned we then apply an epoxy coating system (approved by the SABS) to the piping system with filter instrument quality air until the pipe is fully coated creating a barrier coating between the water and the pipe eliminating future corrosion.

 Residential & Commercial Properties

 Industrial, Municipal Properties

 The in-place pipe restoration process is an economical and efficient alternative to traditional pipe system replacement.
 Our technology allows us to restore and Re-Nu aged, corroded piping systems to a “better than new” condition without removing them.
 The epoxy liner installed to the pipes’ interior will seal and protect the system from further deterioration, dramatically extending the life of the piping systems.
-The process can be used on a variety of piping materials, which include clay, concrete, metal, iron steel, PVC and fiberglass.
+The process can be used on various piping materials, including clay, concrete, metal, iron steel, PVC, and fibreglass.

-PipeRenu uses; NuFlows Pull-in-Place structural liner process which is a patented, non-destructive technology that allows anyone occupying the building(s) to continue with their daily activities — preventing displacement, business closure and minimizing pipe system down time.
+PipeRenu uses; Piperenu Pull-in-Place structural liner process, a patented, non-destructive technology that allows anyone occupying the building(s) to continue with their daily activities — preventing displacement, business closure and minimizing pipe system downtime.